cirosantilli/linux-cheat/image/index.md

 #get info on image

-- `file`: type, size, and major parameters such as depth
+- `file`: type, and for certain formats size other major parameters such as depth.

 #editors